soundspectrum/replicant/README.md

   IPC/forking models to struggle when the relative cost of data serialization is high.

-As intuition might suggest, the amount of Python code for the above demos above are on the order of a page since their implementation relies on conventional multi-threading idioms.
+As intuition might suggest, the amount of Python code for the demos above are on the order of a page since their implementation relies on conventional multi-threading idioms.